aws-samples/sagemaker-ssh-helper/README.md

 > **Note**: This demo is recorded with a previous version of SSH Helper and may be not up-to-date with the recent features.
 Check the below documentation for the most up-to-date steps.

 ### Step 1: Install the library
-Before starting the whole procedure, check that both `pip` and `python` commands point to Python version 3.7 or higher with `python --version` command.
+Before starting the whole procedure, check that both `pip` and `python` commands point to Python version 3.8 or higher with `python --version` command.
+Check all supported Python versions [in the PyPI repo](https://pypi.org/project/sagemaker-ssh-helper/) under "Programming Language" list.

 > **Important:** Make sure you read the "Getting started" section and didn't skip the steps from [Setting up your AWS account with IAM and SSM configuration](IAM_SSM_Setup.md).